ChargePoint Holdings Inc. (CHPT) and the Battle of Fundamentals vs. Technicals

 CapitalOne gave a rating of “Equal Weight” to CHPT, setting the target price at $24 in the report published on November 24th of the previous year.

-Volatility was left at 6.54%, however, over the last 30 days, the volatility rate increased by 7.26%, as shares surge +1.21% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +46.38% upper at present.
+Volatility was left at 6.20%, however, over the last 30 days, the volatility rate increased by 6.91%, as shares sank -15.32% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +13.30% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CHPT starting from Hughes Michael D, who sale 25,000 shares at the price of $19.73 back on Apr 01.
-After this action, Hughes Michael D now owns 283,417 shares of ChargePoint Holdings Inc., valued at $493,180 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CHPT starting from Linse Michael, who sale 81,173 shares at the price of $16.18 back on Apr 14.
+After this action, Linse Michael now owns 0 shares of ChargePoint Holdings Inc., valued at $1,313,169 using the latest closing price.

-Sidle Eric, the See Remarks of ChargePoint Holdings Inc., sale 30,000 shares at $20.01 during a trade that took place back on Apr 01, which means that Sidle Eric is holding 343,497 shares at $600,360 based on the most recent closing price.
+Linse Michael, the Director of ChargePoint Holdings Inc., sale 1,576,794 shares at $15.46 during a trade that took place back on Apr 12, which means that Linse Michael is holding 0 shares at $24,377,235 based on the most recent closing price.

 Stock Fundamentals for CHPT